-There are very few water rights in the basin tributary to the proposed ISF on upper Potter Creek but Monitor Creek, which is a tributary to lower Potter Creek, has significantly more water use.
-In total, there are 67.13 cfs in active surface water diversions in the entire lower Potter basin (See the Hydrologic Features Map and Detailed map).
+There are a number of water rights in the basin tributary to the proposed ISF on Monitor Creek.
+There are seven active surface water diversions upstream from the proposed upper terminus.
+The sum of active surface water diversions in the Monitor Creek basin is 67.13 cfs (See the Hydrologic Features Map and Detailed map).
 The largest of these is the Big Monitor Ditch No 1 (WDID 4001426, 51.85 cfs, appropriated in 1918).
-There are also 421.8 acre-feet in active storage rights, 0.56 cfs for a few springs and pipelines, and 0.4 cfs for well water rights.
+There are also 412 acre-feet in active storage rights, 0.53 cfs for a few springs and pipelines, and 0.4 cfs for well water rights.
+None of these water rights are known to completely dry up Monitor Creek.
 In addition, there are some diversions that import or export water into the Monitor basin.
 The Everlasting Ditch (WDID 4001435, 27 cfs, appropriated in 1901 and 1964), which diverts from Cottonwood Creek, irrigates lands in the Monitor Creek basin and may contribute additional flow.
 The 25 Mesa Upper Little Monitor Ditch (WDID 4001319, 7 cfs, appropriated in 1904) diverts water from Little Monitor Creek, which is used on lands in both the Monitor Creek and Cottonwood Creek basins.
-All of these water uses occur upstream from the proposed ISF reach on lower Potter Creek.
 Based on these water uses, hydrology is altered.